 For Part 2, the "special adult" no longer stays in class with the child.
 They transition into an established Monday/ Wednesday/Friday Twos class (with the same teacher) that begins in January and ends at the end of May.
 The program is in session from 9:30 – 1:30.

-Our two year old class has a three day or five day option.
+Our two year old class has a two day, three day or five day option.
 Children must be 24 months old by September 30 to enroll in our Twos class.
 The goals of the two year old program are to help the child learn to separate from their parents, build their ability to work and play alongside and with others, and learn about Jewish holidays and customs.
 The curriculum also includes beginning language skills, communication, art, movement, music and STEAM enrichment.
 Children are introduced to beginning concepts of colors, shapes, letters and numbers.
+The program is in session from 9:30 - 1:30.